alexanderbez/titan/README.md

 stage.
 In addition, Titan will track when a specific validator(s) misses blocks, changes in power, and gets slashed.

-Titan aims to be minimal utility ran as a daemon alongside a validator.
+Titan aims to be a minimal utility ran as a daemon alongside a validator.
 It uses [BadgerDB](https://github.com/dgraph-io/badger) as an embedded key/value store and [SendGrid](https://sendgrid.com/) for alerting email and SMS messages.